Introduction

 Synteny

-Generate a simplified map of your D. bipectinata project region, including genes and large (≥ 500bp) repetitious elements.
-Analyze a region of 5 genes from your project.
-Using one of the D. bipectinata F element genes in your project region, identify the location of the corresponding ortholog on the D. melanogaster F element.
-Generate a map of the D. melanogaster genome centered around this gene which covers approximately the same number of protein-coding genes as your D. bipectinata project region.
+Start with your local synteny analysis of the genes in your project region.
+Generate a simplified map of your D. willistoni project region, including genes and possibly any other features you have found.
+Analyze the genes from your project, and assess synteny with D. melanogaster.
+Using one of the D. willistoni genes in your project region, identify the location of the corresponding ortholog on the D. melanogaster F element.
+Generate a map of the D. melanogaster genome centered around this gene which covers approximately the same number of protein-coding genes as your D. willistoni project region.
 Note which Muller element each gene is on in D. melanogaster.

-Using these two maps, compare the relative gene order and orientation in D. bipectinata and D. melanogaster.
-Remember that the orientation of your D. bipectinata project is arbitrary (based on computer generated files), so you should focus on the relative orientations of the genes when analyzing synteny.
-(The project region is considered to be syntenic with D. melanogaster if the reverse complement of the D. bipectinata project has the same gene order and orientation as D. melanogaster.)
+Using these two maps, compare the relative gene order and orientation in D. willistoni and D. melanogaster.
+Remember that the orientation of your D. willistoni project is arbitrary (based on computer generated files), so you should focus on the relative orientations of the genes when analyzing synteny.
+(The project region is considered to be syntenic with D. melanogaster if the reverse complement of the D. willistoni project has the same gene order and orientation as D. melanogaster.)

-If synteny has been preserved, the genes in your project will all be from the same region of the D. melanogaster genome, and your comparison will be of one map to the other (two horizontal lines).
+If synteny has been preserved, the genes in your project will all be from the same region of the D. melanogaster genome, and your comparison will show a one-to-one map of the orthologs from one genome to the other (two horizontal lines).
 If the regions are completely syntenic, the genes will be in the same relative order and orientation in the two species.
 If synteny has not been preserved, please include a comparison based on each gene in your project to the same gene and flanking regions in D. melanogaster (several horizontal lines, stacked up).
 Look for evidence of events (such as inversions, transpositions, etc.) that could have easily occurred during evolution that could explain the changes in synteny.
-If there is no set of simple events, then consider the changes as "complex" and report as such.
+If there is no set of simple events, then consider the changes as “complex” and report as such.

 Further Investigations

 As time permits, we encourage you to explore one of the genes or features in your project in more detail.
 What is the presumed function(s) of one of the genes?
 Can you generate evidence in support of these functions?
 Are key regions of the predicted protein conserved?
-Looking at the "Gene Ontology" and "Protein Domains" sections of the FlyBase report, and the Clustal Omega analysis results may be informative.
-Is this gene part of a known biological pathway in D. melanogaster (see the "Pathways" section of the gene report)?
+Looking at the “Gene Ontology” and “Protein Domains” sections of the FlyBase report, and the Clustal Omega analysis results may be informative.
+Is this gene part of a known biological pathway in D. melanogaster (see the “Pathways” section of the FlyBase Gene Report)?
+Anything is possible here but not required.

 Discussion

 One to three paragraphs.
-Start with a "final map" in this section.
+Start with a “final map” in this section.
 Use custom tracks to show the entire project region with all the final annotations of all CDS-based gene models for all members of the group.
 Point out the genes and TSS’s you were directly involved in annotating.
 Summarize the accomplishments of the group.
 In subsequent paragraphs, put your work in context.
 How do your findings support or differ from prior analyses?
-Refer in particular to the results of Leung et al., 2017 and questions raised in the current grant proposal.
+Refer in particular to the results of Leung et al., 2017 and questions raised in the synteny block analysis.

 Addendum on Writing